WeiShaoD/neuroimage-menu/docs/source/FreeSurfer.rst

 Before you run the script, just ensure you check all the required packages ``sed -i "s/==/>=/g" requirements.txt`` and ``pip install --no-index -r requirements.txt`` might help

+This is a fast alternative way to do the Freesurfer job